Xeronaus/Cedaruke/README.md

 # Cetadustry
 Welcome to Cetadustry, a Mindustry Java mod about conquering the planets of Cetadustry.

-Currently There is only 2 planets.
+Currently, there are only 2 planets.

 # Explanation
 Cetadustry is a Mindustry Java mod about conquering the planets of Cetadustry.
 Cetadustry aims to bring an interesting and unique features, mechanics and contents to Mindustry.